polar-app/polar-app/incremental-reading.md

 <div class="text-center">Screenshot showing a document with 4 pagemarks</div>

+# Create Pagemark to Point

+When you right click and select "Create Pagemark to Point" Polar creates pagemarks over all previous pages up until the previous pagemark (or the beginning) of the document.

+This enables you to import a book which you've been reading and mark multiple pages as read so that you can now just use Polar to track your pgoress.

+For example, if you have a 300 page book, and you've read pages 1-200 you can just jump to page 200 and "Create Pagemark to Point" and pagemarks will be created across all previous pages.

+You can still pagemark the current page by selecting "Create Pagemark Box" to or run "Control Alt N" to mark just the current page.

+# Create Pagemark Box.

+When you right click and select "Create Pagemark Box" Polar creates a single pagemark box which you can resize and drag to cover parts of the page you've read.

+This is useful when the document has multiple columns and you want to mark a single column.

 # Usage

 Pagemarks can be created with either the keyboard of the mouse.

 When working with a document you can simply right click and "Create Pagemark at Point" which will create a pagemark on the current page to the current mouse position.

 ## Linux / Windows key bindings